knorx/nssm/README.md

 ## Overview

-This module is a couple of defined types to install a service, and set the parameters for that service.
-This will obviously require NSSM to be installed
+This module contains a couple of defined types:
+- `nssm::install`  install a service
+- `nssm::set`  set the parameters for that service

+#### Installing NSSM

+This will obviously require NSSM to be installed.
+If you need to install nssm, you may optionally declare the nssm class:

+`include nssm`

+Note, however, that the `nssm` class is simply declaring the [windows::nssm](https://forge.puppet.com/counsyl/windows#windowsnssm) class, which already does an excellent job of downloading and installing nssm, so understand `counsyl/windows` as a dependency to using my `nssm` class.

+If you already have nssm installed, a default path to the nssm exe is assumed as `C:\Program Files\nssm-2.24\win64`.
+This may be overridden if your PATH differs by supplying `nssm_path` as an attribute to the `nssm:install` and `nssm::set` defined types.

 ## Module Description